Anvi0405/Seasonal-Agriculture-Performance-Analysis/README.md

 # Seasonal-Agriculture-Performance-Analysis
+This project aims to analyze agricultural performance across different seasons to identify meaningful patterns, variations, and relationships in crop yield, resource utilization, production, and profitability.
+The objective is to use data-driven analysis to understand seasonal agricultural trends and derive insights that can support better agricultural planning and decision-making.
 Seasonal Agriculture Analysis using Python, Pandas, NumPy, Matplotlib, Seaborn, and SciPy to explore seasonal patterns, yield, water efficiency, profit, correlations, outliers, and statistical differences across Kharif, Rabi, and Zaid seasons.